adityaSharmaWritesCode/brick-breaker-flutter/README.md

 # brick-breaker-flutter
 An interactive game developed only through flutter that is modelled after the popular arcade game *Breakout*.
-It can be played across platforms on ios, Android, and even on your desktop through the Web.
+It can be played across platforms on ios, Android, and even on desktop through the Web.

 ### Demo Link :